 Note that this section does not deal with the optimal central bank swap line policy or optimal policy mix.
-Instead of a normative analysis, this section conducts a positive analysis focusing on how the transmission channel of US monetary policy changes when there are central bank swap lines.
-This positive analysis is more relevant in this paper since this model cannot deal with detriments of the swap line policy such as moral hazard problem.
+Instead of normative analysis, this section conducts a positive analysis focusing on how the transmission channel of US monetary policy changes when there are central bank swap lines.
+This positive analysis is more relevant than the normative analysis in this paper since this model cannot deal with costs of the swap line policy such as moral hazard problem.
 Moreover, the swap line policy is usually for stabilizing international financial markets during financial distress periods.
 Coordination with monetary policy for managing business cycles is outside the realm of the swap line policy.

-Another related caveat is that we cannot say that the swap line policy is beneficial or detrimental for the conventional monetary policy.
+Another related caveat is that we cannot say there is a conflict between the conventional monetary policy and the swap line policy in managing inflation and output gap.
 When there is a limit on CIP arbitrage and CIP deviations emerge as a consequence, effects of US monetary policy on inflation and output are amplified.
 It can be said that the swap line policy reduces this amplification.
-However, as long as we do not conduct welfare analysis, this paper does not speak to the desirability of the swap line policy for the implementation of the conventional monetary policy.
+As long as we do not conduct welfare analysis, we cannot tell whether the swap line policy interferes with the conventional monetary policy or not.
+What we can only say in this paper is that the swap line policy dampens the transmission channel of US monetary policy.

-Figure 12: Impulse Responses With and Without Swap Lines: Macro Variables
+Figure 13: Impulse Responses With and Without Swap Lines: Macro Variables